Raessan/semantic_segmentation_dinov3/README.md

 Finally, we provide weights for the lightweight heads developed by us in the `weights` folder, but the DINOv3 backbone weights should be requested and obtained from their [repo](https://github.com/facebookresearch/dinov3).
 Its default placement is in `dinov3_weights` folder.
 The presented head has been trained using the `vits16plus` model from DINOv3 as a backbone.

+Training also requires the [COCO dataset](https://cocodataset.org/) with panoptic annotations to be installed on disk.

 ## Model and loss function

 This repository implements a lightweight semantic segmentation head that can be attached to the [DINOv3](https://github.com/facebookresearch/dinov3) backbone (or any ViT producing a single spatial feature map).
 The design has three main components: